flowidright/PSUBuyingGuide/_info/noise.md

 # Noise Graphs

+**NOTE: The term "Color Charts" is NOT an official term and is just used here to provide a easier explanation and to reduce confusion.**

-There are two main types of graphs: **Average Noise** and **Color charts**.
-Average noise is the average noise figures of the PSU, while Color charts give you an accurate representation of the noise figures at X wattage.
+There are two main types of graphs: **Average Noise charts** and **Color charts**.
+Average noise is the average noise figures of the PSU, while Color charts give you an accurate representation of the noise figures at X wattage on the Major and Minor rails.
 Because of this, I reccomend using color charts as they are more accurate and are easy to read.

 Good sources for Color charts include: